ai/audio-recorder-polyfill/README.md

 ## Usage

-Even with polyfill not all browsers will be able to record audio.
+Even with polyfill, not all browsers will be able to record audio.
 Some of them doesn’t have Web Audio API.
 Polyfill has non-standard `MediaRecorder.notSupported` property to check support.

-In the begging, we need to show warning in browsers without Web Audio API:
+In the begging, we need to show a warning in browsers without Web Audio API:

 ```js
 if (MediaRecorder.notSupported) {